-\subsection{Overall framework}
+\subsubsection{Overall framework}

-We consider point cloud as the input of our method, which is a 3D representation and naturally sparse, while SAM is trained for 2D images with dense semantics.
-Our basic idea is to translate LiDAR points into a 2D image-like representation with 3D information that narrows the domain gap, thus BEV is a straightforward choice.

-We build the whole pipeline with SAM based on BEV, shown as Fig.~\ref{fig:pipeline}.
-Our method mainly contains five steps: \begin{itemize} \item LiDAR-to-BEV projection translates LiDAR signals to BEV images.
-At this step, we use the projection equations to determine each point's coordinate on the image plane and a predefined intensity-to-RGB mapping to get RGB vectors for pixels in a BEV image, making it more discriminative during processing. \item BEV post-processing modifies original BEV images with a simple operation.
-This step helps form more suitable inputs for SAM, leading to easier segmentation and better performance. \item SAM takes in modified BEV images and mesh grid prompts to segment foreground objects in BEV.
+Our method mainly contains five steps: \begin{itemize} \item LiDAR-to-BEV projection translates LiDAR signals to BEV images. \item BEV post-processing modifies original BEV images with a simple operation. \item SAM~\cite{kirillov2023sam} takes in modified BEV images and mesh grid prompts to segment foreground objects in BEV.
 In order to accelerate the segmentation process, we prune the prompts in this step without performance sacrifice. \item Mask post-processing filters noisy masks according to some rules drawn from priors, which reduces the number of false positives. \item Mask2Box finds the minimum bounding boxes of foreground masks to extract 2D boxes in BEV and then interacts with LiDAR points, predicting the final 3D bounding boxes of objects. \end{itemize} In the following sections, we will describe the detailed designs for each step.

-\subsection{LiDAR-to-BEV projection}
+\subsubsection{LiDAR-to-BEV projection}